Dov Yermiya: Early life

 During the 1936-1939 Arab revolt in Palestine, Yermiya joined the Special Night Squads.
 In 1938, he was among the founders of kibbutz Eilon, and became a member of the kibbutz.
 He participated in a battle for kibbutz Hanita, and was appointed regional commander of the area.
-After World War II, broke out, Yermiya joined the British Army, and served in Palestinian Transport Corps.
+After World War II broke out, Yermiya joined the British Army and served in Palestinian Transport Corps.
 He participated in the North African and Middle Eastern fronts, and the invasions of Italy and Germany.
 At the end of the war, he was a member of the Haganah's elite strike unit, the Palmach, and participated in Palmach operations to smuggle illegal Jewish immigrants into Palestine as part of Aliyah Bet.

+Yermiya's views on Zionism were much more moderate, advocated for a binational state in the mid-1930s.

 Israeli military career

 During the 1948 Arab–Israeli War, Yermiya served in the Israel Defense Forces as a company commander.
 He participated in fighting in the Eastern and Western Galilee, and the conquest of Nazareth.
 He was the officer who directed the assault that ended in the conquest of Saffuriyah in Operation Dekel, and his memory of the event confirms the version of events given by the Palestinians who fled.
 He was a deputy battalion commander in the Carmeli Brigade during Operation Hiram, which saw Israel capture the Upper Galilee and invade southern Lebanon, which was temporarily occupied by the Israelis.
 During the occupation of southern Lebanon, an officer under Yermiya's command, First Lieutenant Shmuel Lahis, was one of the two Israeli officers responsible for the Hula massacre, in which dozens of people in the village of Hula were killed.
 When Yermiya learned of this, he filed a complaint that led to the two officers' trial and conviction in a military court.

 After the war, Yermiya continued to serve in the army, eventually reaching the rank of Lieutenant Colonel.
 His second wife, Hadassah Mor, whom he married during this time, claimed he had developed Communist views, and wrote that "Stalin... was Dov's God."
 In 1958, he retired from the army.